 The program included selections from musical theater, including the La bohème themed musical, Rent.

-The singers are accompanied by Artistic Director, Mary Pinto.
-Narration is provided by Mariana Karpatova.
+The singers were accompanied by Artistic Director, Mary Pinto.
+Narration was provided by Mariana Karpatova.

 American soprano, Molly Dunn, is gaining recognition for her full lyric voice and striking stage presence.

 In the 2021 season, Ms. Dunn made her debut as La Contessa in Le Nozze di Figaro with the International Summer Opera Festival of Morelia, in Morelia, Mexico under the baton of Maestro Jorge Parodi.
 She also performed scenes as Mimì from La Bohème with the Orquesta Sinfónica de Michoacán in the Morelia Opera Gala.

 To complete this season, Ms. Dunn will be performing Violetta in La Traviata and singing Mimì in La Vie de Bohème with Opera at Florham.
 She is the creator of Zombie Opera, a gory Halloween musical extravaganza in the heart of Jersey City.

 A true crossover performer, Ms. Dunn began her performing career in musical theatre with credits such as: Amalia Balash in She Loves Me, Rosa Bud in The Mystery of Edwin Drood, Johanna u/s in Sweeney Todd, Babette in Beauty and the Beast, and Carlotta u/s in Maury Yeston’s Phantom.